ChesterSVK/eTandem/server/Readme.txt

 Server methods are in the methods/ folder.
 Server database models are in the models/ folder.
 All data publications are in the publications/ folder.
+Main part of the package logic is in the server models and server method defined in these folders.